wjcx-zh/cpp-docs.zh-tw/docs/cpp-conformance-improvements-2017.md

 C;      // warning C4091 : '' : ignored on left of 'C' when no variable is declared
 ```

-若要移除警告，只要將空白宣告註解化或移除即可。 在未命名物件可能具有副作用 (例如 RAII) 的情況下，應該提供名稱給它。
+To remove the warnings, simply comment-out or remove the empty declarations.
+In cases where the un-named object is intended to have a side effect (such as RAII) it should be given a name.

-在 /Wv:18 下會排除警告，且預設會在警告層級 W2 下開啟。
+The warning is excluded under /Wv:18 and is on by default under warning level W2.

-### <a name="stdisconvertible-for-array-types"></a>陣列類型的 std::is_convertible
+### <a name="stdisconvertible-for-array-types"></a>std::is_convertible for array types
-舊版編譯器對陣列類型的 [std::is_convertible](standard-library/is-convertible-class.md) 會給出不正確的結果。 這要求程式庫作者在使用 `std::is_convertible<…>` 類型特性時，以特殊案例處理 Visual C++ 編譯器。 下例中，靜態判斷提示能夠通過舊版 Visual Studio，但在 Visual Studio 2017 15.3 版中失敗：
+Previous versions of the compiler gave incorrect results for [std::is_convertible](standard-library/is-convertible-class.md) for array types.
+This required library writers to special-case the Visual C++ compiler when using the `std::is_convertible<…>` type trait.
+In the following example, the static asserts pass in earlier versions of Visual Studio but fail in Visual Studio 2017 version 15.3:

 ```cpp
 #include <type_traits>